 - Children 6 years of age & below must be accompanied by an adult at all times.

-– Peak periods: Friday evenings and Saturdays; We recommend visit any time from Sunday to Thursday for the best experience.
+- Peak periods: Friday evenings and Saturdays; We recommend visiting any time from Sunday to Thursday for the best experience.

 SPECTRA- A LIGHT, WATER AND MUSIC SHOW

 I can’t recommend this 15-minute show enough.
-It’s one of our favourite things to experience in Singapore.
-Head to the Event Plaza at 8 pm, 9 pm daily and immerse yourself in the fascinating symphony of colourful laser projections, dancing fountains, mist effect and orchestral soundtrack.
+It’s one of our favorite things to experience in Singapore.
+Head to the Event Plaza at 8 or 9 pm daily and immerse yourself in the fascinating symphony of colorful laser projections, dancing fountains, mist effects, and orchestral soundtrack.
 (There are additional shows at 10 pm over the weekends).

-Spectra is a wonderful and free addition to your family itinerary with toddlers in Singapore!
+Spectra is a beautiful and free addition to your family itinerary with toddlers in Singapore!